c6p/logseq-hypothesis/README.md

 ### Running the Plugin

-- `npm install && npm run build` in terminal to install dependencies.
+- `pnpm install && pnpm run build` in terminal to install dependencies.
 - `Load unpacked plugin` in Logseq Desktop client.